Polish PM unveils big investment plan to ease downturn

 "It's a good anti-crisis and pro-family instrument," said Malgorzata Krzysztoszek, economist with the Lewiatan business lobby.
 "The prime minister told Poles: 'Hey, the labour market is tough but you can wait it out.
 Your job will be protected, go have a baby."

-(Additional reporting by Marcin Goettig, Karolina Slowikowska, Adrian Krajewski and Maciej Onoszko; Writing by Christian Lowe; Editing by Patrick Graham and Toby Chopra)
+(Additional reporting by Marcin Goettig, Karolina Slowikowska, Adrian Krajewski; Writing by Christian Lowe; Editing by Patrick Graham and Toby Chopra)